Beckersweet/SeisDataContainer/+SDCpckg/+io/+JavaSeis/+serial/README.txt

 UNDER DEVELOPEMENT.

+Current TEST based on 1 Hypercube
-Header Translation not implemented
+Header Translation not completed
-Bug with putHypercubes not fixed
+Bug with writeMultiArray not fixed
-Current TEST based on Chuck's example
+Need to add Javaseis functions to read/write 5D datasets